 Top of the list of ‘things our next home needs to have’ is a garden.
 It doesn’t need to be a big one, it just needs to be some outdoor space, with enough room for a table and chairs and some space for the kids to run about in.
 I’d love to be able to do messy play outside, let them climb, jump and practise gymnastics, eat outdoors in the summer and maybe even work out there myself!
+A lovely shady but bright corner with some decking and somewhere to set up my laptop would be the dreams!

 Here are the four qualities my dream garden would have: